 We decided to go with Amazon Alexa mainly because of its extensive documentation and relative ease of adding a “skill” to the device and having it work out of the box.
-Now we had both the commerce and voice part sorted.
+Now we had both the commerce and voice parts sorted.
 Time to get to work!

 Because it was a hackathon, we had very limited time (36 hours), so we decided that our POC would demonstrate adding a few products via Alexa and showing the results on a live shopping cart on a separate web user interface.

-The interface interacted via the same Cortex API and refreshed cart data in real time, an example of how easy it is to connect any front-end point to Elastic Path and pursue different omnichannel commerce solutions.
+The interface interacted via the same Cortex API and refreshed cart data in real-time, an example of how easy it is to connect any front-end point to Elastic Path and pursue different omnichannel commerce solutions.

 We understand that these are not the most advanced commands.
-For example, you can’t browse for products, pay, track an order, etc. But this was not our goal and it was our first interaction with the Alexa development kit, so we are very happy with the results.
+For example, you can’t browse for products, pay, track an order, etc. But this was not our goal, and it was our first interaction with the Alexa development kit, so we are very happy with the results.

 This prototype touched only the tip of the iceberg of possibilities for voice assistants and commerce.
 For one thing, it proved that you don’t need to be selling on the Amazon platform to take advantage of the technology.

-In the end for Team Nortal, the hackathon ended in good spirits.
+In the end, for Team Nortal, the hackathon ended in good spirits.
 Our prototype was voted third best by 50 other participants.
 Thank you, CoreMedia, for inviting us to the event.

 Team lead: Titas Abramavicius (Nortal).